YORK CITY SOUTH

 Undoubtedly, he is best remembered for his role in our 1955 FA Cup run when he scored 3 goals (including goals against Blackpool and Spurs).
 He gave a man of the match display against Spurs, his pace causing problems throughout the game.
 He gave England right back, Alf (later Sir Alf) Ramsey a torrid afternoon, his speed and guile provided 2 assists to go with the goal he scored himself.

 Individually, the 4 goals he scored in our 5-4 win at Carlisle in November 1954 remain to this day one of the finest ever displays by a City player.

 In 7 seasons, with City he made 257 league appearances, scoring 118 goals.
 Only Norman Wilkinson and Keith Walwyn have beaten that.

-After City, he played for Scarborough and was associated with local amateur football whilst working as a draughtsman at the Vickers factory on Haxby Road, York.
+After City, he played for Scarborough and was associated with local amateur football, including coaching Rowntree's youth team, where his son David was a player.
+Reports state he was he was tough, strict and passionate but he really cared about the boys he coached.
+He worked as a draughtsman at the Vickers factory on Haxby Road, York.

 He died suddenly, aged 46, in June 1973.

 Within months, plans were formulated to create a City Player Of The Season award.